 Feature 1: Bowl-lift Function

-- Unlike the other tilt-lift models, the bowl lifts when it’s in the mixing position.
-Then, when you add ingredients or remove the bowl, you just use the lever on the side to drop the bowl.
+- Unlike tilt-lift models, the bowl lifts when it’s in the mixing position.
+When you add ingredients or remove the bowl, use the lever on the side to drop the bowl.

-- The bowl-lift function helps stabilize this 29 lbs appliance on the counter.
+- The bowl-lift function helps stabilize this 29-pound appliance on the counter.
 So it can mix dense dough at high speed without moving (my Artisan mixer almost fell off the counter a few times while kneading bread dough).

 Feature 2: 6-Quart Bowl